-Ceramic / infrared heaters work by turning energy into heat rather than light, providing direct controllable warmth whenever required with the minimum of wasted energy.
+Ceramic and infrared heaters work by turning energy into heat rather than light, providing directly controllable warmth whenever required with a minimum of wasted energy.

 - Drying and heating construction sites

 - Damp removal in workshops, garages, commercial and domestic premises

 Benefits of Ceramic and Infrared Heaters

 Ceramic or infrared heaters do not dry out the air as some conventional heating can, no harsh unpleasant glare and no noise, all of which lead to a fresher, more comfortable environment.

 With lower running costs and less energy wastage than gas heaters, these units are virtually maintenance-free and feature tough ceramic emitters built to take demanding use.

 Red Rad Radiant heaters contain a heating element that reaches a high temperature.
 The element is usually packaged inside a glass envelope resembling a light bulb and with a reflector to direct the energy output away from the body of the heater.
 The element emits infrared radiation that travels through air or space until it hits an absorbing surface, where it is partially converted to heat and partially reflected.
 This heat directly warms people and objects in the room, rather than warming the air.
 This style of heater is particularly useful in areas which unheated air flows through.
 They are also ideal for basements and garages where spot heating is desired.
 More generally, they are an excellent choice for task-specific heating.